MindfulCog/DWARF/README.md

 Current Tasks
 -Building a fluid simulator
--Building a INFLOW simulator
+-Building an INFLOW simulator
 -Overlaying findings between them
--Building an Orbital Mechanics Simulator once we have mechanics frrom Fluid and INFLOW -Once we have this math, I will  then update my Tidal Simulator from v0.7 -> v0.8 with the added mechanics.
+-Building an Orbital Mechanics Simulator once we have mechanics from Fluid and INFLOW -Once we have this math, I will  then update my Tidal Simulator from v0.7 -> v0.8 with the added mechanics.